-Mitigation Project Title Critical water facility and infrastructure hardening and resilience projects Hazard(s) Mitigated Severe Weather: Heavy Rain/Thunderstorms/Lightning/Hail/Dense Fog, Severe Weather: High Wind Project Description, Issue/Background The District has many water tanks, pump stations, and other water infrastructure that are critical to the delivery of water service to customers in Sonoma Valley.
-Several water facilities serve communities in Sonoma Valley at risk to wildfire that are located in the WUI and at risk to lightning strikes and power surges.
-In some cases, these facilities are not constructed of fire-resistant materials, which was the case with the loss of Saddle water tank during the Tubbs fire; lack necessary retrofits and upgrades; and lack defensible space.
+Mitigation Project Title Critical water facility and infrastructure hardening and resilience projects Hazard(s) Mitigated Severe Weather: Heavy Rain/Thunderstorms/Lightning/Hail, High Wind Project Description, Issue/Background The District has many water tanks, pump stations, and other water infrastructure that are critical to the delivery of water service to customers in Sonoma Valley.
+Several water facilities serve communities in Sonoma Valley at risk to wildfire that are located in the WUI and at risk to lightning strikes and associated power surges.
+In some cases, these facilities are not constructed of fire-resistant materials, which was the case with the loss of Saddle water tank during the Tubbs fire; lack necessary retrofits and upgrades needed to withstand lightning strikes and power surges; and lack defensible space.
 Damage to these facilities can result in a loss of potable water service for an extended period.
-Following a wildfire vulnerability assessment listed in Mitigation Action W-1 that focuses on potential projects the District can take to harden facilities, this action would involve implementing hardening susceptible facilities against the threat of wildfires and other severe weather events related to wind.
-Specific actions may include adding concrete, masonry, steel, or other ignition-resistant materials during construction retrofits; and incorporating baffled vents to prevent embers from entering structures and building panels.
-The following facilities have been identified as being at high risk to wildfire hazards and several of these facilities have also been impacted by past severe weather events: Chestnut Booster Pump Station #1 Park Well Pump Station Aqua Caliente Well Pump Station Agua Caliente Booster Pump Station Chestnut Booster Pump Station #2 Temelec Water Tank #1 Temelec Water Tank #2 Chestnut Tank Chestnut Hydro-pneumatic Tank Glenn Ellen Tank Closed Isolation Valves (GV6, GV8, GV12) The list of facilities vulnerable to wildfire hazards and severe weather events could be prioritized based on how critical each facility is to the functionality of the entire water system and also how critical the needed upgrades are to the District.
+Following a wildfire vulnerability assessment listed in Mitigation Action W-1 that focuses on potential projects the District can take to harden facilities, this action would involve implementing hardening susceptible facilities against the threat of wildfires and other severe weather events related to lightning, thunder, and wind.
+Specific actions may include adding concrete, masonry, steel, or other ignition- resistant materials during construction retrofits; and incorporating baffled vents to prevent embers from entering structures and building panels.
+Actions may also include the installation of lightning protection devices (e.g. lightning rods and grounding devices) and surge protectors on electrical control panels and equipment at water storage tanks, pump stations, and other facilities with electronic devices.
+The following facilities have been identified as being at high risk to wildfire hazards and several of these facilities have also been impacted by past severe weather events related to lightning: Chestnut Booster Pump Station #1 Park Well Pump Station Aqua Caliente Well Pump Station Agua Caliente Booster Pump Station Chestnut Booster Pump Station #2 Temelec Water Tank #1 Temelec Water Tank #2 Chestnut Tank Chestnut Hydro-pneumatic Tank Glenn Ellen Tank Closed Isolation Valves (GV6, GV8, GV12) The list of facilities vulnerable to wildfire hazards and severe weather events could be prioritized based on how critical each facility is to the functionality of the entire water system and also how critical the needed upgrades are to the District.
 Related planning mechanisms 2019 WMP, Evaluation of a preferred hardening alternative by facility type (prioritization based on customers served and wildfire recurrence interval).
 If multiple projects are implemented, the District can maximize efficiencies through standard design requirements, bidding, and construction processes.
-Other Alternatives No Action, Replacement, Relocation of Pump Stations/Tanks, Re-construction with Ignition-Resistant Materials, Defensible Space and Fuel Reduction Only Responsible Office/ Agency District Operations and Maintenance Staff Partners City of Sonoma Priority (High, Medium, Low) High Cost Estimate \$250,000 to \$4,000,000 depending on the actions and needs identified 4
+Other Alternatives No Action, Replacement, Relocation of Pump Stations/Tanks, Re-construction with Ignition-Resistant Materials, Defensible Space and Fuel Reduction Only Responsible Office/ Agency District Operations and Maintenance Staff Partners City of Sonoma

-Benefits (Avoided Losses) The benefits are based on the losses avoided in terms of limiting potable water service disruptions and the replacement costs of damaged facilities from extreme weather events.
+Priority (High, Medium, Low) High Cost Estimate \$250,000 to \$4,000,000 depending on the actions and needs identified Benefits (Avoided Losses) The benefits are based on the losses avoided in terms of limiting potable water service disruptions and the replacement costs of damaged facilities from extreme weather events.
 The District standards would also be updated ensuring that facilities are ready to operate in any weather conditions.
 Potential Funding Operations and Maintenance Budget/Capital funds, Funding Assistance through Cal OES HMGP, BRIC program funding, State bonds (climate resiliency bond) Schedule 3 to 5 years